-For those who are new to apartment living, knowing who is responsible for what is often uncharted territory.
+For those who are new to a Body Corporate, knowing who is responsible for what is often uncharted territory.
 There are common areas with facilities such as pools, gardens and more – but who is responsible for maintaining them?

 Below we have expanded on our top 4 questions that we receive from owners who are confused about who is responsible for what: